AOx0/csv-split/Readme.md

                          file

 OPTIONS:
     -h, --help                 Print help information
     -n, --not-signed-file      The first line of FILE is NOT a header line.
+[By default it is] -r, --remaining-in-last    Write remaining lines in the last file [By default remaining rows are written to a new extra file]
-[By default it is] -v, --verbose            Print when file is created -V, --version            Print version information
+    -v, --verbose              Print when file is created -V, --version              Print version information
 ```